Fernap/UberASMTool/assets/readme.txt

-Note that if you write a resource that uses extra bytes, but someone attempts to insert it with an older (1.x) version of UberASM Tool, it will still appear to insert correctly, but it won't.
+Note that if you write a resource that uses extra bytes, but someone attempts to insert it with an older (1.x) version of UberASM Tool, it will still appear to insert, but it won't work correctly.
 You can use the
 %require_uber_ver() macro to cause it to fail to insert in older versions; see the "Other Code Files" section for more information.